marisolpark/Interactive-Lab-Hub/Lab 1/README.md

 Iterate your storyboards to capture key non-sequential aspects of the interaction.

 -->
-After acting out the sequence:
+After acting out the sequence we discovered:
 - We noticed that we needed to add a reason that would lead the player to check their watch
-- We decided we would need to use 2 colors, red and green, to diffirentiate the different feedback the watch was giving the user
+- We decided we would need to use 2 colors, red and green, to differentiate the different feedback the watch was giving the user (red for warning / green for alien selection)
-- We also concluded that since we would be using a zoom recording to record the interaction, we would need to change some of the angles in the video.
+- We also concluded that since we would be using a zoom recording to record the interaction, we would need to change some of the angles in the video so that the light from the "watch" was visible
+- We realized that to make the alien selection more realistic, we would need to add some changes in light brightness to communicate how Ben was looking through aliens before making a selection
-- These is all reflected in the last storyboard above
+- This is all reflected in the last storyboard above